SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Trending/Advanced_analytics_trending/Working_with_trend_icons.md

 Please note the following regarding these icons:

 - Behavior is calculated for single-value parameters and table parameters.
-For [partial tables](xref:Table_parameters#partial-tables), behavior is only calculated for the rows of the first page.
+For [partial tables](xref:Table_parameters#partial-tables), behavior is only calculated for the rows of the first page at first.
+Behavior for the rows of any other page is calculated only when the page is opened.

 - The selection of a particular icon is based on the trend data behavior within a configurable time interval.
 By default, this time interval is set to 3600 seconds.
 Prior to DataMiner 10.0.9/10.1.0, this is specified in the *arrowWindowLength* parameter in the file *C:\\Skyline DataMiner\\Files\\SLAnalytics.config*.
 From DataMiner 10.0.9/10.1.0 onwards, the time interval can be configured via *System Center* > *System settings* > *analytics config* > *Minimum window duration*.

-- During the initial time interval following the start of the SLAnalytics process, DataMiner has insufficient data to determine parameter behavior.
-Only the standard trend icon will be displayed in this period of time.
+- During the initial time interval following the start of the SLAnalytics process, DataMiner may have insufficient data to determine the behavior of some parameters.
+In that case, only the default trend icon will be displayed for those parameters in this period of time.

 - When an element card stays open, the icon will be updated at regular intervals.
 By default, icons are updated every 300 seconds.
 Prior to DataMiner 10.0.9/10.1.0, this is specified in the *updateArrowTime* parameter in the file *C:\\Skyline DataMiner\\Files\\SLAnalytics.config*.
 From DataMiner 10.0.9/10.1.0 onwards, the length of the update interval can be configured in *System Center* > *System settings* > *analytics config* > *Arrow update interval*.